Entire Space Counterfactual Learning for Reliable Content Recommendations: Introduction

 \section{Introduction}

-\IEEEPARstart{R}{ecommendation} system seeks to deliver valuable items to users to meet their interest \cite{xdeepfm,tianq,adaranker}, driving user growth in e-commerce~\cite{esmm}, advertising \cite{zhou2018deep}, and social media \cite{social}. \figref{fig:recsys} depicts a typical content-based recommendation pipeline in industry, which consists of the offline and online phases.
-In the offline phase, item attributes, user profiles, and their interactions are extracted from logs to train a multitask ranking model.
-In the online phase, the ranking model ranks all candidate items according to the estimated click-through rate (CTR), post-click conversion rate (CVR), and click-through\&conversion rate (CTCVR).
-On this basis, items are exposed to users to meet with their personalized preferences.
-Finally, the performance of the ranking model would be optimized based on real-time user feedback.
+\IEEEPARstart{R}{ecommendation} systems play an essential role in customizing content delivery across various industries such as e-commerce~\cite{esmm}, advertising~\cite{zhou2018deep}, and social media~\cite{social}, serving as a cornerstone in information management and dissemination~\cite{DBLP:journals/tifs/LaiZFZZ24,DBLP:journals/tifs/ZhangCZWL21}.
+These systems typically operate through a two-phase pipeline, as illustrated in \figref{fig:recsys}, involving an offline phase and an online phase.
+In the offline phase, user profiles, item attributes, and user-item interactions are extracted from logs to train a multitask ranking model.
+In the online phase, this model ranks candidate items based on criteria of interest such as click-through rate (CTR), post-click conversion rate (CVR), and click-through and conversion rate (CTCVR), and exposes top items to users to meet their preferences.
+The model is continuously refined based on real-time user feedback~\cite{esmm}.

-One typical track of user behavior~\cite{esmm} in industry can be expressed as exposure $\to$ click $\to$ conversion in \figref{fig:yangcong}.
-In this context, CTR represents the transition chance from exposure space to click space; CVR represents that from click space to conversion space; and CTCVR represents that from exposure space to conversion space.
-The growth of large-scale database and feature interaction approaches has made CTR estimation a well-established practice and revenue source in the industry~\cite{tang1,tang2,tang3}.
-However, click-through feedback frequently misrepresents the actual user preferences since it is easily tainted by many factors in practice, \eg clickbait~\cite{clickbait1,clickbait2}.
-In contrast, post-click feedback, \ie CVR, faithfully reflects user preferences and directly influences gross merchandise volume, attracting special attention in recommendation committee.
+User behavior in these systems often follows a trajectory of exposure $\to$ click $\to$ conversion~\cite{esmm}.
+In this context, CTR, CVR, and CTCVR respectively quantify the transition probabilities from exposure to click, click to conversion, and exposure to conversion.
+Advances in feature interaction and deep learning have established CTR estimation as a good practice.
+However, click-through feedback is often interfered by unexpected factors such as clickbait, which distorts genuine user preferences~\cite{clickbait2}.
+In contrast, CVR, which indicates post-click user behavior, offers a more accurate reflection of user preferences, attracting focused attention within the recommendation community~\cite{mtlips,escm,li2024removing}.